See the main page for this year’s events!

 Hike and Annual General Meeting at the Lone Pine Marsh-Braham Tract • Sat Jun 8, 10am

 We start our AGM with a field trip around the meadow.
 The pollinator meadow at the Braham Tract is alive with colour this time of year.
 Learn about the flowers, how to identify them, their usefulness and a few interesting facts.
 Bring your binoculars to observe pollinators in action and to fully enjoy the viewing platform that overlooks the marsh.
-After our field trip we will gather for lunch and the AGM to be followed by a guest speaker (TBA).
+After our field trip we will gather for lunch and the AGM.
 We hope to see as many members and friends as possible.
 This is also a great chance to talk with the Board, Land Stewards and key volunteers to find out how you can get more involved.

 Enjoy the night life! at the Munn Tract • Sat Sep 7, 7:30pm